-- Environment: GHG emissions, air pollution, water pollution, water consumption, land use, etc; - Social: Exorbitant CEO compensation, gender inequality, health and safety issues, child labor, etc; - Governance: Monitoring of corruption and influence peddling, tax evasion, etc. - Overall ESG quality rating.
+- Environmental: GHG emitters, air pollution, water pollution, water consumption, land use, etc; - Social: Exorbitant CEO compensation, gender inequality, health and safety issues, child labor, etc.; and - Governance: Monitoring of corruption and influence peddling, tax evasion, etc. - Overall ESG quality rating.

-Within this framework, the investment process and resulting stock-picking take into account an internal rating based on corporate responsibility and the sustainable transition of companies based on extra-financial analysis using a proprietary tool developed by the Management Company, with a "best in universe" approach.
+Within this framework, the investment process and resulting stock-picking take into account an internal rating based on corporate responsibility and the sustainable transition of companies based on a non-financial analysis using a proprietary tool developed by the Management Company, with a "best in universe" approach.
 There may be a sector bias.

-The Sub-Fund does not use a benchmark to achieve the ESG characteristics it promotes.
+The Sub-Fund does not use a benchmark index to achieve the ESG characteristics it promotes.